ninapandya/light-and-sound-game/README.md

 What do web developers do when they get stuck on a particular feature?
 How is web development different from software development?
 And, what particular skills do you need for each?</b>

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific.

 <b>If I had a few more hours to work on this project, I would implement the random generator so that the pattern would change every time.
 This would allow the same person to
 play multiple times without memorizing the pattern.
 I would also want to try having my program start the pattern again with each strike.
 I believe this would make the game more interesting